Sleek and edgy, resin and concrete flooring are fast becoming the flooring of choice for contemporary homes.

 Poured concrete flooring or resin is sold as a supply-and-fit product and should be laid by a professional, who should also give you a warranty or guarantee for the work.

-If you opt for cost effective concrete flags, you can either pay a professional to do the job, or with enough time and a bit of patience, you can lay the tiles on a DIY basis.
+If you opt for cost effective concrete flags, you can either pay a professional to do the job, or with enough time and a bit of patience, you can DIY it.
 Similarly, you could employ someone to finish the floor for you, but again this is a job that you can successfully complete yourself.

 Resin flooring is a highly specialised product and can only really be applied by a professional.
 It has made the move from the commercial sector recently; so cheaper alternatives either don’t exist, or haven’t found their way to the market yet.